What About 3 Days Off For "Painful Periods"?

 The controversy is out there.
 The Italian parliament debated an interesting proposition last April.
-They discussed if they should give three days off to women who suffer from painful menstruation.
+They discussed if they should give three days off to women who suffer from painful periods.

-As much as it surprises you, the idea isn’t new.
+As much as it may surprise you, the idea isn’t new.

 - In Japan, for instance, this paid time off has existed since 1947.